-- America's 418 national parks, which are largely located in rural areas, received a record 318 million visitors in 2018, many in personal vehicles. - In 2018, domestic and international travelers in the U.S. spent approximately \$1.1 trillion. - Travel and tourism spending in the U.S. in 2018 supported 8.9 million jobs.
+- America's 419 national parks, which are largely located in rural areas, received a record 329 million visitors in 2019, many in personal vehicles. - In 2019, domestic and international travelers in the U.S. spent approximately \$1.1 trillion. - Travel and tourism spending in the U.S. in 2019 supported nine million jobs. - Urban residents traveling to destinations outside their home metro areas account for 44 percent of personal vehicle miles traveled on rural roadways.